-14.12.3 On-board training in the use of davit-launched liferafts should take place at intervals of not more than 4 months on every unit fitted with such appliances.
+14.14.3 On-board training in the use of davit-launched liferafts should take place at intervals of not more than 4 months on every unit fitted with such appliances.
 Whenever practicable this should include the inflation and lowering of a liferaft.
 This liferaft may be a special liferaft intended for training purposes only, which is not part of the unit's life-saving equipment; such a special liferaft should be conspicuously marked.

-14.13 Records
+14.15 Records42

-The date when musters are held, details of abandonment drills, drills of other life-saving appliances and on-board training should be recorded in such log-book as may be prescribed by the Administration.
-If a full muster, drill or training session is not held at the appointed time, an entry should be made in the log-book stating the circumstances and the extent of the muster, drill or training session held.
+The date when musters and enclosed space entry and rescue drills are held, details of abandonment drills, drills of other life-saving appliances and onboard training should be recorded in such logbook as may be prescribed by the Administration.
+If a full muster, drill or training session is not held at the appointed time, an entry should be made in the logbook stating the circumstances and the extent of the muster, drill or training session held.